maikealame/laravel-auto/README.md

 ## What it do ?

-List your tables with this light code:
+Filter / Sort / Paginate your tables with this light code:

 `$users = \App\User::autoWhere()->autoSort()->autoPaginate();`